When Experts Don’t Have Personal Experience

 We had a professor who teaches a class at Columbia, there was a woman who is a psychologist, a lawyer, and a mediator.
 It was massively impressive.

 I had so many takeaways from this experience, and one of them was this: None of the experts, who were absolutely brilliant people and had tons of insightful information to share with those women, none of them had experienced loving someone suffering from addiction.

-Their advice was incredibly powerful, and I shared some of it in our secret Facebook Group Live.
-And here’s the “but”, and this is the reason why I wanted to write this post.
+Their advice was incredibly powerful, and here’s the “but”, and this is the reason why I wanted to write this post.
 Although their information served the audience so well, there were some of them that gave advice that would be terrific for the typical divorce, but not terrific when you’re dealing with the bully called addiction.

 Addiction will do anything to get us cornered and scare us so that we’ll back down from asking for what we really need, and what we really deserve.
 It will use desperate attempts to intimidate us and will go to very scary lengths.

 Sometimes very well meaning experts do not understand this.

 They think we’re just mad, angry women who are out to get revenge like everybody else.

 I remember I had to get a restraining order when I was getting a divorce.
 My lawyer said to me, “Michelle, you are going to have to go in there and prove to the court that you need a restraining order.”
 This was shocking to me because I thought, “What do you mean?
 I’m having the courage to come forward and say, ‘I need the court to protect me.’
 That’s huge, that feels incredibly scary to me, and now I have to go prove that I need this?
 Are there women that go in there and fake this?
 Why would that possibly be?”